-14.3.2 Configuring the Security Status
+13.3.2 Configuring the Security Status

-- □ Open the Diagnostics > Status Configuration > Security Status dialog, Global tab. - □ For the parameters to be monitored, mark the checkbox in the Monitor column. - □ To send an SNMP trap to the management station, activate the Send trap function in the Traps frame. - \Box Save the changes temporarily.
-To do this, click the \checkmark button. - □ In the Diagnostics > Status Configuration > Alarms (Traps) dialog, create at least one trap destination that receives SNMP traps.
+- □ Open the Diagnostics > Status Configuration > Security Status dialog, Global tab. - □ For the parameters to be monitored, mark the checkbox in the Monitor column. - □ To send an SNMP trap to the management station, activate the Send trap function in the Traps frame. - \Box To save the changes temporarily, click the \checkmark button. - □ In the Diagnostics > Status Configuration > Alarms (Traps) dialog, create at least 1 trap destination that receives SNMP traps.